-If Clapton was bothered, he didn't let it keep him from inviting the duo back the next night in Greensboro, N.C., announcing his first guest by telling the audience: "And tonight, for your pleasure or my pain, one of the two, the great Pete Townshend."
+If Clapton was bothered, he didn't let it keep him from inviting the duo back the next night in Greensboro, N.C.
+He announced his first guest by telling the audience: "And tonight, for your pleasure or my pain, one of the two, the great Pete Townshend."
 Moon reportedly followed by forcing Smith out of his kit.

 See Who Drummer Keith Moon’s Craziest Antics